SPREADER BEAMS

 Spreader beams are usually smaller, lighter, and less expensive to design and manufacture than a lifting beam.
 They can be a single piece or modular in design.

 Spreader beams require top rigging, so they are not the best choice of gear where headroom may be limited.
-Let an I&I Sling Product Advisor assist with choosing the correct Beam for your needs.
+Let an I&I Sling Product Advisor assist with choosing the correct beam for your needs.

 Knowing The Difference Between Spreader & Lifting Beams